 AdhereIT can integrate with self-injection devices to support patients with initial onboarding and ongoing adherence to therapeutic treatments.
 The base and clip provide visual, audio, and haptic feedback during the injection process to guide dosing success.
 Encrypted data is then transferred to a smartphone app, which also incorporates patient resources, such as training videos, injection reminders, and drug reorder notifications.

 Data can be shared with healthcare providers to track patient performance through a dashboard, providing real-world data to support ongoing therapeutic programs.
 Aggregated, anonymized data can also be made available to pharmaceutical companies to help address poor adherence.

 How did the collaboration get started between Noble and Aptar Pharma?

-Aptar and Noble had been working on digital health adherence and compliance solutions.
-Aptar was focusing on all types of delivery routes like pulmonary, nasal, dermal, and ophthalmic, while Noble was focusing on autoinjector programs.
-In 2019, Noble became part of the Aptar family of companies, and synergies were immediately identified.
+Aptar Pharma and Noble had been working on digital health adherence and compliance solutions.
+Aptar Pharma was focusing on all types of delivery routes like pulmonary, nasal, dermal, and ophthalmic, while Noble was focusing on autoinjector programs.
+In 2019, Noble became part of Aptar Pharma, and synergies were immediately identified.
 Since then, we have been able to leverage skill sets from both organizations.